Revisiting 3D Flat Holography: Causality Structure and Modular flow: Conclusions and Open Questions

 Until now, we have showed the usual and unusual features related to causality structure of bifurcating surface $\g_{\xi}$ in flat$_3$/BMSFT model using the tools from modular flow and various entanglement measures (mainly Reflected entropy and PEE).
 We studied the two intervals phase transition as well as EWN problem from both field side and gravity side.
 However due to the observations presented in Section \ref{sectthree}, there are still two big problems special to flat$_3$/BMSFT model intentionally hidden by us. \\

-\textbf{the existence of Entanglement wedge?}\\
+\textbf{The existence of Entanglement wedge?}\\

-In flat$_3$/BMSFT model the holographic entanglement entropy does not own just the properties of pure gravity, for example, the length, but also contains the "direction" character even in pure Einstein gravity.
+In flat$_3$/BMSFT model the holographic entanglement entropy does not own just the properties of pure gravity, i.e., the length, but also contains the "direction" character even in pure Einstein gravity.
 This phenomena appear in all the information measures, reflected entropy, entanglement negativity, odd entropy and PEE.
-Actually as we argued in subsection \ref{subsecnegt}, this is a general property of flat$_3$/BMSFT model, which physically puts a question mark on the existence or the meaning of entanglement wedge.
+Actually as we argued in subsection \ref{subsecnegt}, this is a general property of flat$_3$/BMSFT model, which physically puts a question mark on the existence or the meaning of entanglement wedge in this model.
 Historically the success of "It from qubit" program, for example, the subregion-subregion duality \cite{Dong:2016eik}, in Einstein gravity of AdS/CFT holography root in the fact that people can totally geometrize the boundary entanglement entropy $S_{\cA}$.
-It is just an area functional with no correction term and no additional character.
-Maybe because we can't totally geometrize $S_{\cA}$ in flat$_3$/BMSFT model imply us that there is no well defined and useful notion about entanglement wedge in this toy model.
-Take "Topological Massive gravity/anomalous CFT" correspondence as an example, the holographic entanglement entropy contain corrections due to Chern Simons term \cite{Castro:2014tta}.
-And there are no solid results of entanglement wedge in this case.
+The mathematical object of bulk dual of boundary entanglement entropy is just an area functional with no correction term and no additional character.
+Maybe the fact that we can't totally geometrize $S_{\cA}$ in flat$_3$/BMSFT model imply us that there is no well defined and useful notion about entanglement wedge in this toy model.
+Let us make an analogy to make this point clearer.
+Take "Topological Massive gravity/anomalous CFT" correspondence as an example, the holographic entanglement entropy contain corrections due to the Chern Simons term \cite{Castro:2014tta}, but the position of RT surface is the same as pure gravity case.
+There are spacetimes, for example the vacuum AdS$_3$, that are the solutions of both pure Einstein gravity theory and topological massive gravity theory.
+In these kind of spacetimes, the positions of RT surfaces and related null bifurcating horizons are the same.
+However the boundary dual CFTs are rather different.
+How can the same bulk region encoded different boundary information?
+Actually there are no solid results of entanglement wedge and bulk reconstruction in this duality.
 Another possibility would be to find more fine structures of the special bulk region $\cW_{\cE}^{f}[\cA]$ in \eqref{ewflat}.
 We hope more solid works on this problem due to its substantial role in flat$_3$/BMSFT holography. \\

-\textbf{flat holography: which boundary? }\\
+\textbf{Flat holography: which boundary? }\\

 Flat spacetime has more complicated asymptotic boundaries than AdS spacetime, thus an important question about flat holography is where the dual boundary field theory lives.
 Flat$_3$/BMSFT model provides us a vague but unexpected implication on this question.